 Penalty for delinquent filing is 10% of tax due.
 Penalty for delinquent payment is 10% of tax due.
-In addition, interest at 12% per annum is due on delinquent payments from the due date until paid in full.
+In addition, interest as specified on page 6 is due on delinquent payments from the due date until paid in full.

 COMPUTATION OF TAX